benmarwick/signatselect/README.md

 -   `fit()` the frequency increment test as simple statistical test to aid in the detection and quantification of selective processes in the archaeological record.
 This is adapted directly from Feder, A. F., Kryazhimskiy, S., & Plotkin, J. B. (2014).
 Identifying signatures of selection in genetic time series. *Genetics*, 196(2), 509-522. <https://doi.org/10.1534/genetics.113.158220>.

 -   `tsinfer()` to estimate the population size and the selection coefficient favoring one variant over another from time-series variant-frequency data.
-This is adapted from <https://github.com/bacovcin/tsinfer-R>
+This is adapted from Hezekiah Akiva Bacovcin's <https://github.com/bacovcin/tsinfer-R>, who adapted it from Sergey Kryazhimskiy's OCaml lagnuage version of `tsinfer` at <https://github.com/skryazhi/tsinfer>.

 Installation
 ------------